 A brief summary of candlesticks

 Let’s quickly review the basics behind candlestick patterns.
 Candles in a trading chart have different shapes and colours.
-In most cases, red and green candles are used (like on Bitpanda Pro), others use red and blue and some use bright and dark candles to illustrate development.
+In most cases, red and green candles are used, others use red and blue and some use bright and dark candles to illustrate development.

 “Bright'' or in our case, a blue candle, represents a higher closing price relative to the opening price, while “dark”, or in our case red, candles represent a lower closing price than opening price.